ebubeikechi001/airbnb-clone-project/README.md

 - Each **Booking** has one associated **Payment** (one-to-one).

 This design ensures data integrity and models real-world relationships between users, listings, transactions, and feedback.

+## 🚀 Feature Breakdown

+The Airbnb Clone Project includes several core features that replicate the functionality of a real-world booking platform.
+Each feature is designed to contribute to a seamless user experience and robust backend logic.

+### 🔐 User Management
+Allows users to register, log in, and manage their profiles.
+This feature also distinguishes between guests and hosts using role-based logic.

+### 🏠 Property Management
+Enables hosts to create, update, and delete property listings.
+Each listing includes detailed descriptions, pricing, and availability information.

+### 📆 Booking System
+Lets users browse available properties and make reservations based on availability.
+The system handles date selection, overlapping booking checks, and booking confirmation.

+### 💳 Payment Integration
+Handles the payment processing for bookings, including calculating total costs and confirming transactions.
+This ensures a complete transaction loop for users.

+### ⭐ Review System
+Allows users to leave ratings and comments on properties they have booked.
+This helps build trust in the platform by enabling feedback and quality assurance.

+### 🔒 API Security
+Implements authentication and authorization using secure tokens to protect sensitive endpoints.
+Ensures that only verified users can access or modify resources.

+### ⚙️ CI/CD & Deployment
+Automates code testing and deployment using GitHub Actions and Docker.
+This streamlines development and ensures that new changes are safely deployed.